 If you are considering getting a new car, you might be considering either going through a leasing company or a finance provider.

-While financing a car is the ordinary method used to get a new car, in recent years leasing has become a far more attractive option for many.
+While financing a car is the ordinary method used to get a new car, in recent years leasing has become a far more attractive option; with many now comparing car leasing vs buying to decide what is right for them.

 What is leasing?